What Disqualifies You From Filing Chapter 7 in Michigan?

 When to Stop Using Credit Cards Before Filing Chapter 7 in Michigan

-If you’re planning to file bankruptcy and specifically Chapter 7 in Michigan, it’s important to know when to stop using credit cards—at least 90 days before your filing date.
-This minimizes complications, like creditors challenging your debt discharge.
-This article details critical steps and what to expect.
+If you’re planning to file bankruptcy and specifically Chapter 7 in Michigan, it’s important to know when to stop using credit cards before filing.

 Continue reading “When to Stop Using Credit Cards Before Filing Chapter 7 in Michigan”